Umuzi-org/tech-department/content/projects/kotlin/project-8/repository/_index.md

 ![](30ee74d946a2f6ca.png)

 The starter app is online-only, so the user needs a network connection to use it.
-In this codelab, you implement offline caching to display results from the local database, instead of from the network.
+In this projects, you implement offline caching to display results from the local database, instead of from the network.
 Your users will be able to use the app while their device is offline, or if they have a slow network connection.

 To implement the offline cache, you use a Room database to make fetched data persistent in the device's local storage.
 You access and manage the Room database using a repository pattern, which is a design pattern that isolates data sources from the rest of the app.
 This technique provides a clean API for the rest of the app to use for accessing the data.